Roofing dumpster rental in Houston

 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a roof tear-off in Houston?
-Most jobs require a 20-yard container: count your roof squares, and figure two-thirds of a cubic yard per square of asphalt shingles.
-The low-wall roll-off saves your back; watch your tonnage limits across Harris, as asphalt shingles are heavy and dense.
+How large a roll-off do you actually need for a roof tear-off in Houston?
+Most jobs utilize a 20-yard container: our rule is two-thirds of a cubic yard per square of asphalt shingles.
+This low-wall roll-off handles the weight and tonnage; it fits perfectly on your driveway while keeping your Harris site clear of debris.

 15-Yard Roofing Dumpster